markziemann/markziemann/README.md

 ### Hi there 👋

 I am a Lecturer and researcher in computational biology at Deakin University, Australia.
 Our group is focused on building data resources and software tools to accelerate biomedical discovery.
-We work collaborate closely with clinicians and biologists to get the most out of their 'omics experiments.
+We collaborate closely with clinicians and biologists to get the most out of their 'omics experiments.
 Our lab is committed to reproducibility, open science, and diversity.

 I code mostly in R and bash.
 I'm looking to learn more about web design and other languages used for bioinformatics including python.